-Following a period of evaluation of last year's school improvement plan, the analysis of the available data and consultation with staff and governors, we have decided to focus on the four following specific aims for next year:
+Following a period of evaluation of last year's school improvement plan, the analysis of the available data and consultation with staff and governors, we have decided to focus on the following specific aims for 2022-23

-- To continue to develop the Christian distinctiveness of the school by developing character education (think, apply, reflect) and enhancing opportunities for growth in body, mind and spirit. - To ensure that all teaching is at least consistently good, that there is an increase in the proportion of outstanding teaching and close gaps in the quality of teaching within and between departments - To research and embed strategies to make learning memorable and challenging for all. - To review and refine approaches to behaviour for learning and embed 'choose excellent behaviour'
+- To continue to develop the Christian distinctiveness of the school by developing character education (think, apply, reflect) and enhancing opportunities for growth in body, mind and spirit. - To ensure that all teaching is at least consistently good, that there is an increase in the proportion of outstanding teaching and close gaps in the quality of teaching within and between departments - To research and embed strategies to make learning memorable and challenging for all. - To create and enhance a reading culture - To review and evaluate assessment and feedback processes